 Talk about degrees of separation, Johnny made his original appearance in the Goth magazine, Carpe Noctem, when my bud and feoamante.com alumni, Mikey Huyck was fiction editor.
 Life is weird.

 But if you are a fan of dark or morbid humor (think Gahan Wilson's work or Edward Gorey's THE GASHLYCRUMB TINIES) you will probably love JOHNNY THE HOMICIDAL MANIAC.
 Even more so because, unlike Gorey, whose tiny tales of butchered children were meant to be poetic and clever, JHTM is also meant to be thought provoking even while you laugh.

-All in all and despite Jhonen's protests to the contrary, this entertainment of his has something meaningful to say and it says it in a very outrageous, disturbing way.
-JTHM was and is groundbreaking story and comic.
+All in all and despite Jhonen's protests to the contrary, this entertainment of his has something meaningful to say and it says it in an outrageous, disturbing way.
+JTHM was and is a groundbreaking story and comic.